alexrainman/ModernHttpClient/README.md

 ### Client certificate as Base64

-A certificate in pfx format can be created from client.crt, client.key and a passphrase using openssl:
+A certificate in pfx format can be created from client.crt, server.key and a passphrase using openssl:

 ```
-openssl pkcs12 -export -out client.pfx -inkey client.key -in client.crt
+openssl pkcs12 -export -out client.pfx -inkey server.key -in client.crt
 ```

 A client.crt can be created following this tutorial: https://gist.github.com/mtigas/952344